Concert Overtures

 As a result of the success of this work Andrew was awarded a commemorative gold medal for his "outstanding contribution" to the anniversary celebrations of the Institution of Mechanical Engineers.
 Andrew and I went down to London to their Headquarters, which were in a beautiful building overlooking St James’ Park, for the ceremony.
 We had a lovely day and stopped off at the Ritz Hotel for tea just before the ceremony!

-Commemorative gold medal awarded to Andrew Downes by the Institute of Mechanical Engineers
+Commemorative gold medal awarded to Andrew Downes by the Institution of Mechanical Engineers

-In November 2004 I was thrilled to play in a performance of the Towards a New Age by the Central England Ensemble, conducted by Anthony Bradbury and led by Anna, in the Adrian Boult Hall, Birmingham.
+In November 2004, I was thrilled to play in a performance of the Towards a New Age by the Central England Ensemble, conducted by Anthony Bradbury and led by our daughter Anna, in the Adrian Boult Hall, Birmingham.

 Advertising for a performance by Central England Ensemble, Birmingham 2004: